|Per capita GDP||GDP/population|

 Investment is the creation of capital goods, which are used to produce goods. (buying stocks is NOT investment here.)

-Fixed investment (machinery, buildings, housing construction)
+Fixed investment (machinery, buildings, housing construction by the business sector.)

 Investment is about 15% of GDP.